-(Answer required) Quick Start: Deploying via Docker (Single Instance)
+(Subcategories required) Quick Start: Deploying via Docker (Single Instance)

 This guide explains how to install and deploy the Nextcloud Exchange Connector in a Single-instance architecture using Docker.